alexwlchan/alexwlchan.net/src/_posts/2017/2017-09-11-ode-to-docopt.md

 So how would we implement this in code?

 {%
-  slide_image
-  :deck => "docopt",
-  :slide => 3,
+  slide_image2
+  filename="slide3.png"
-  :alt => "A slide full of code using argparse to parse a command-line interface."
+  alt="A slide full of code using argparse to parse a command-line interface."
 %}

 If we're using Python, we might use [argparse][argparse] from the standard library.